TeamMGE/GenomeBioinformaticsCourse/_episodes/60-COOIII.md

 ---
-title: "Block 2 - COOIII: Horizontal gene transfer in a gene tree of an aminiacyl-tRNA synthetase"
+title: "Block 2 - COOIII: Horizontal gene transfer in a gene tree of an aminoacyl-tRNA synthetase"
 start: true
 teaching: 0:00
 exercises: 60